Santa Cruz Bronson Carbon S

 Santa Cruz is known for making some of the best bikes in the industry, and their attention to detail and quality of craftsmanship are second to none.
 The Bronson line made its debut all the way back in 2013, and once again Santa Cruz has set its sights high and released the third iteration of the bike for 2019.
 We took the new Bronson Carbon C with the "S" build out for extended testing in the Pacific Northwest and came away extremely impressed with its updated suspension on technical descents, comfortable climbing position, and well-thought-out component choices.
 Below we break down the 2019 Bronson’s descending and climbing performance, key features, components and specs, and other versions in the line.
-For more, see our mountain biking gear reviews.
+To see how it stacks up, see our article on the best mountain bikes.

 Let’s cut straight to the chase: Santa Cruz’s new Bronson is an absolute weapon on the descents.
 The bike effortlessly carves its way through berms, will happily air off big jumps, and begs to be tossed around through the rough and loose stuff.
 I’ve spent a lot of time on Santa Cruz bikes over the years, actually owning the first and second generations of the Bronson, and have become very familiar with how they ride.
 Given my history with the brand and bikes, I feel quite qualified to comment on this latest version.
 So, when I say the 2019 Bronson is an extremely impressive descender, I really mean it.